rsksmart/devportal-1.0/tutorials/truffle-boxes/truffle-boxes-prerequisites.md

 # Overview

-Here is a summary of the requirements install and actions we will do in this tutorial:
+Here is a summary of the requirements to install and actions we will take in this tutorial:

 1. [Git](#git)
 2. [POSIX compliant shell](#posix-compliant-shell)